skynet-im/skynet/protocol.md

 Each connection begins with a handshake.
 This allows us to inform the user about new application versions, or even enforce an update.
 Application versions in VSL must only be incremented once the layout of the handshake packet changes.
 In Skynet however, we will treat each platform differently so that new versions can be released asynchronously for different platforms.

 ### Device Registration ###
 Using Firebase Cloud Messaging (FCM) requires the server to keep track of the registered devices.
-Furthermore, tracking devices brings two more important advantages: Devices that were not connected for more than half a year can be forced to reauthenticated.
-Also, other features like a two factor authentication are then possible.
+Furthermore, tracking devices brings two more important advantages: Devices that were not connected for more than half a year can be forced to reauthenticate.
+This also allows for other features such as two-factor authentication.

 ### Channels ###
 With the Skynet protocol v4 we had different implementations for many types of communication channels.
 This concept made abstraction almost impossible and increased the complexity, especially on the server side.

-To avoid this problem we introduce a completely new concept with Platinum Stack: Every communication channel will now be treated as a `Channel` with a unique `ChannelId`.
+To avoid this problem, we introduce a completely new concept with Platinum Stack: Every communication channel will now be treated as a `Channel` with a unique `ChannelId`.
 The server does not care which messages are sent over a channel.
 Data is sent over a `Channel` as a `Message` with a globally unique incremental ID.
-The key exchange for a channel is either done by a contact request or by using the key of an existing private channel.
-In order to move away from the old `UserData` packet, which was prone to concurrency and timing errors, we introduce an additional channel and two more types of messages.
+Each channel type provides its own mechanism for key exchange.

 ##### SkipCount #####
 As messages are delivered asynchronously, it might happen that they arrive in a different order than their message IDs.
 Imagine the following situation in a group with Alice, Bob and Charlie: